seriyps/gettexter/README.md

 compiled-in phrases and plural rules (!!!) may  be generated.
 Pros: extra fast access speed; no memory copying; compiled plural rules.
 Cons: slow update; hackish.

+### Add lookup functions with force locale spec (no process dictionary).

+This may be especialy useful for asynchronous processes, when single process serve many clients somehow.
+Or when many processes participate in request handling.
+Plus, process dictionary is considered as bad practice.